Blue Ridge Fire District

-I would like to take this opportunity to introduce myself to the community of Happy Jack, AZ.
+I would like to take this opportunity to re-introduce myself to the community of Happy Jack, AZ.

 Hello, my name is Philip E. Paine (most people just call me Phil).
-I am the newly appointed Fire Chief of the Blue Ridge Fire District.
-If you want to get down to brass tacks, I was technically promoted to the position.
-You see, I have been a member of the Blue Ridge Fire District for many years.
+I have been a member of the Blue Ridge Fire District for many years and I currently serve this amazing organization as the fire chief.
 Here’s my story:

 I was a slow starter.
 Mostly, I enjoyed going out on emergency calls as a volunteer to help people, but never in my wildest dreams did I ever think anyone could make a living doing something they love.
 I was a third-generation roofer in Tucson when we met, and so I continued roofing when we married and later moved to Pine.
 I am proud of my roofing heritage because it taught me the importance of hard work and perseverance (especially in the dead heat of a Tucson summer).